bede/hostile/README.md

 # Hostile

 Hostile removes host sequences from short and long reads, consuming paired or unpaired `fastq[.gz]` input.
 Batteries are included – a human reference genome is downloaded when run for the first time.
 Hostile is precise by default, but for maximum retention of microbial reads, a masked reference genome can be downloaded, or a new one created for chosen target organisms.
 When used with a masked reference genome, Hostile achieves near-perfect retention of microbial reads while removing >99.6% of human reads.
 Read headers can be replaced with integers (using `--rename`) for privacy and significantly smaller FASTQs.
 Heavy lifting is done with fast existing tools (Minimap2/Bowtie2 and Samtools).
 Bowtie2 is the default aligner for short (paired) reads while Minimap2 is default aligner for long reads.
-Benchmarks and further info can be found in the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) (please cite if useful!), which is currently in peer review.
+Further information and benchmarks can be found in the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) and this [blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html).
 Feel free open an issue, [tweet](https://twitter.com/beconsta), [toot](https://mstdn.science/@bede) or email me to report problems or suggest improvements.

 ## Reference genomes & indexes